valtua/api-disco-duro/README.md

 npm i
 ```

-Create a database on MySQL
+Create a database on MySQL.

 ```sql
 CREATE DATABASE <database_name>;
 ```

-Change the file name "_.env.example_" to "_.env_" and introduce the variable values
+Change the file name "_.env.example_" to "_.env_" and introduce the variable values.

 -   PORT - A port number for the server to listen
 -   MYSQL_HOST - A valid host from MySQL